darkVader1/php_virus/README.md

 Basically, this virus infects all your php files and will copy itself onto them and the process repeats.

+# For the future:
-I hope to be adding payloads(I was thinking of using JSON) to this in the future.
+I have not added any payload yet.
+I am working on getting the infection mechanism right first.
+I hope to add payloads(I was thinking of using JSON) to this in the future.
+You can modify this virus to infect any file.
+And it can become pretty nasty.

 Feel free to contribute to it and build on it if you please.